sdss/lvmstack/config/container/actor/README.md

-# LVM container for actors
+# LVM container for actors - to rule them all¹

-A container that rules all.
-It needs some enviroment
+- It needs some enviroment variables in the kube files or as container -e parameters
+- It supports two modes.
+  - running only with pypi installed packages (code & config) from container build
+  - in debug mode with mounted host file systems packages

-### LVM_ACTOR - name your container (MANDATORY)
+### LVM_ACTOR - name your actor (MANDATORY)

 ### LVM_RMQ_HOST: hostname for rabbitmq (Mandatory for kubernetes)
  This will